Firm profile submitted by Bates Wells Braithwaite

 Advisory & Impact: 5%

 Corporate & Commercial: 12%

 PRINCIPAL AREAS OF WORK

 Charity & Social Enterprise: The charity and social enterprise department is recognised as one of the leading practices in the country.
 It acts for numerous household names, international charities and NGOs.
 It has particular expertise in obtaining charitable status for innovative organisations and for developing new initiatives within the sector.
 The firm, as well as having initiated the idea of the Community Interest Company, has been responsible through the years for many books and other publications.
 Particularly noted has been the department’s cutting-edge advice on social enterprise; its close liaison with the Cabinet Office on social impact bonds; its ground-breaking work in advising charities and the government on the developing area of mutualisation and public service delivery; and the consolidation of its role as a market leader in the field of social finance.

-Corporate & Commercial: The corporate/commercial department undertakes work for a wide range of businesses.
+Corporate & Commercial: The corporate/commercial department undertakes work for a wide range of businesses, particularly those that are mission-led.
 The team has developed considerable expertise in M&A, company take-overs, joint ventures, management buyouts, commercial contracts and partnership advice.
 This team is increasingly involved in the technology sector and specialises in the small to mid-cap market, acting on many AIM listings.